-fair and reasonable rates).23 This requirement includes agricultural cargo, 24 but cargo generated under Export-Import Bank loan guarantees must be exclusively carried on U.S.flag vessels (provided that the guarantee amount is over \$20 million or the term of the loan is over seven years).
+fair and reasonable rates).
+23 This requirement includes agricultural cargo, 24 but cargo generated under Export-Import Bank loan guarantees must be exclusively carried on U.S.-flag vessels (provided that the guarantee amount is over \$20 million or the term of the loan is over seven years).
 25 In turn, a U.S.-flagged vessel must be owned and crewed by U.S. citizens (with certain limited exception), 26 but the entity that owns the vessel may have a foreign parent company.
 Finally, it is worth noting that the cargo preference laws and regulations do not apply to non-military and non-government agency commercial goods.

 There are several limitations on the transportation of goods and people within the United States (cabotage) by vessel.
-Cabotage of passengers is generally not allowed by foreign-flagged vessels.27 In order for a vessel to engage in cabotage services of goods or passengers, it must meet at least one of three essential requirements qualifying it as eligible to engage in "coastwise trade."28 The coastwise trade requirements for a vessel are (1) ownership by a U.S. citizen and documentation as coastwise under U.S. law (which requires the vessel to have been built in the United States); (2) ownership by a U.S. citizen, exempt from documentation, and otherwise entitled to documentation with a coastwise endorsement but for tonnage (because vessels measuring less than five net tons are excluded from documentation altogether); or (3) ownership by a partnership or association in which at least 75 percent interest is owned by a U.S. citizen, exempt from documentation, and otherwise entitled to documentation with a coastwise endorsement, and otherwise entitled to documentation of the provide the states of the p
+Cabotage of passengers is generally not allowed by foreign-flagged vessels.
+27 In order for a vessel to engage in cabotage services of goods or passengers, it must meet at least one of three essential requirements qualifying it as eligible to engage in "coastwise trade."
+28 The coastwise trade requirements for a vessel are (1) ownership by a U.S. citizen and documentation as coastwise under U.S. law (which requires the vessel to have been built in the United States); (2) ownership by a U.S. citizen, exempt from documentation, and otherwise entitled to documentation with a coastwise endorsement but for tonnage (because vessels measuring less than five net tons are excluded from documentation altogether); or (3) ownership by a partnership or association in which at least 75 percent interest is owned by a U.S. citizen, exempt from documentation, and otherwise entitled to documentation with a coastwise endorsement but for tonnage (because vessels measuring less than five net tons are excluded from documentation altogether), citizenship of owner, or both.
+29